 A booming thunder roared across the clear skies of the Mojave Desert on Oct.
 14, 1947, as U.S. Air Force Capt.
 Chuck Yeager nudged an experimental rocket-powered plane faster than the speed of sound.
 Though only a handful of people realized it at the time, an aviation record had been set.

-The historic plane, nicknamed the "Glamorous Glennis" for Yeager's wife, slowly approached the sound barrier over the course of nine flights.
-Muroc Air Force Base—now known as Edwards Air Force Base—in the empty southern California desert provided an ideal spot for testing a variety of experimental vehicles, including the X-1.
+The plane, nicknamed the "Glamorous Glennis" for Yeager's wife, slowly approached the sound barrier over the course of nine flights.
+Muroc Air Force Base — now known as Edwards Air Force Base — in the empty southern California desert provided an ideal spot for testing a variety of experimental vehicles, including the X-1.

-The man who would go down as the most famous test pilot in American history was born in West Virginia on Feb.
+The man who would become the most famous test pilot in American history was born in West Virginia on Feb.
 13, 1923.
 Charles Elwood "Chuck" Yeager enlisted as a private in the U.S. Army Air Corps at the age of 18 and served in World War II, where he flew 64 combat missions.

 In 1945, he was assigned as a maintenance officer to the Flight Test Division at Wright Field, Ohio, flight-testing the planes.
 Col. Albert Boyd, in charge of the test program for the Air Force, invited him to become a test pilot, and Yeager accepted, transferring to Muroc to enroll in the Flight Performance School.
 It was there that Yeager was selected to be the first person to attempt to exceed the speed of sound.

 Yeager's first test launch of the Glamorous Glennis took place on Aug.
-29, 1947, with subsequent attempts increasing speed by two hundredths of a Mach number.
+29, 1947, with subsequent attempts increasing speed by two-hundredths of a Mach number.
 Mach is a unit of measuring the speed of sound in a given medium; a plane traveling at .2 Mach moves at only two-tenths the speed of sound, while Mach 1 is equal to it.
-(The speed of sound is about 758 miles (1,220 kilometers) per hour at sea level, and decreases with altitude.)
+(The speed of sound is about 758 mph or 1,220 km/h at sea level, and decreases with altitude.)

 Two days before his historic flight, Yeager was thrown from a horse while riding with his wife and broke two ribs.
 Knowing that he would never be allowed to fly, he traveled to a doctor off base and had them taped up.
 Unable to close and latch the side door by hand, he utilized a broom handle at the suggestion of a fellow pilot.

 On Oct.
 14, 1947, Yeager and the X-1 were dropped from the B-29, and quickly accelerated away.
-When the controls locked up, he successfully used the horizontal stabilizer to keep the plane stable.
-As the plane accelerated to Mach 1.06, controllers on the ground heard the first sonic boom.
+When the controls locked up, he successfully used the horizontal stabilizer to keep the plane stable at an altitude of 43,000 feet (13,000 meters).
+As the plane accelerated to a speed of 700 mph (1,127 km/h), or Mach 1.06, controllers on the ground heard the first sonic boom.
 (The end of a bullwhip moves faster than the speed of sound.
 Some say the "crack" is a small sonic boom.)

 After exceeding the speed of sound, the buffeting decreased, creating a smooth short flight.
 The plane remained supersonic for approximately 20 seconds before Yeager turned off two of the four engines and slowly decelerated.

 Yeager continued to fly experimental aircraft for the Air Force, and was appointed director of the Space School, NASA's precursor, where he trained astronauts to prepare for launch.
 He flew more than 120 combat missions in Vietnam.
 After 34 years in the military, he retired in 1975 at the rank of brigadier general, though he continued to serve as a consultant.
-His last flight as a military consultant occurred 50 years to the day after he broke the sound barrier.
+His last flight as a military consultant occurred 50 years to the day after he broke the sound barrier, at the age of 74.

 Yeager and his wife, Glennis, had four children before her death in 1990.
 He remarried in 2003.